JackPikatea/pikatea-documentation/docs/PikateaMacropadGB4/Readme.md

 ## Troubleshooting
 Vial isn't detecting the device!
 * Make sure the USB cable is plugged in all the way.
 (Just because you see the LEDs going doesn't mean the data pins are connected)
-* Make sure you have the correct version of Vial installed for the firmware (in this case it's 0.6 beta).
-If you are on linux, [make sure to follow the udev portion of the install](https://get.Vial.today)
+* Make sure you have the latest version of Vial installed. (the web version has issues sometimes) If you are on linux, [make sure to follow the udev portion of the install](https://get.Vial.today)
 * reflash the firmware

 Sometimes the device doesn't work as expected.
 If this is the case, we can do a replacement/repair up to 3 months after receiving your device.